 We have a baby who is teething.
 I'd like to avoid hearing that baby cry for the next several hours.
 And neither does anyone else.
 It's for this reason that the TSA included it in their list, we imagine.
 Please bring all teethers, large and small, filled with gel or liquid.

 Photograph by: Ana Rocio Garcia Franco/Getty Images

 This is shocking, but it's true If you're in a hurry to get your gravy to your house and don't want to bother checking your bag, Maybe Mom made chicken soup and you're afraid it will spill in your suitcase.
 You can just put it in the freezer.
 If a liquid is frozen solid at the security checkpoint, the TSA says it's fine to bring it through.
 They need to adhere to the 3-1-1 liquid requirements or you'll have to eat them right away, throw them out, or check on them if they're partially melted, slushy, or have any liquid at all.
-Don't waste any time and head straight from the fridge to the TSA.
+Be sure to immediately transition from the refrigerator to the TSA checkpoint.
 Now that you know the liquids you can bring on an airplane per TSA regulations, read on to find out what the flight attendants would like you to know.